-(F, S, SUM) Practicum III is designed for students to apply their knowledge and skills from a Brightwater program in a real-world environment.
-Potential options for practicum might include work in traditional foodservice or hospitality settings, festivals or special events, nonprofit organizations, food entrepreneurship, or in any food-related business within the food system-from farming to food technology, to reduction of food waste.
-Each practicum is a one-credit course that includes at least 80 contact hours of service learning.
+(F, S, SUM) This course provides an opportunity for students to obtain practical work experience towards the end of a students' degree track in the culinary, baking, and/or hospitality workforce through a 5-week (summer) or 8-week (spring, fall) internship program at a desired foodservice establishment.
 Combining Practicum I, II, and III serves as a substitute for the Internship course degree requirement.
+This course encompasses a supervised work experience which provides the opportunity to make practical application of the knowledge and skills attained through a degree track specific to students' individual goals.
 As the purpose of the course is to introduce students to various career fields, students are encouraged to choose different sites for each Practicum.
-An ideal practicum begins with predetermined learning outcomes that allows for the upmost opportunity to engage, network, and work within the food community through focused, student-driven service projects.
-Prerequisite: FDST 2921
+A practicum begins with predetermined learning outcomes that allows for the upmost opportunity to engage, network, and work within the food community through focused, student-driven service projects.
+Each practicum requires 80 verified work hours.
+Prerequisites: FDST 1013, FDST 1023, FDST 1033, FDST1043, FDST1603, FDST 2911, and FDST 2921